maskey08/metgalawebsite/README.md

 # metgalawebsite
 Hi! this is the first complete project that I made when I first learned HTML and CSS only.
-It only has front-end codes.
+So, it only has front-end codes.